-A community worker facilitates community development initiatives and collective solutions within a community.
-They do this by encouraging and assisting community groups to identify their needs, participate in decision-making and develop appropriate services and facilities.
+Community workers help facilitate community development initiatives and collective solutions within a community.
+They support community groups to identify their needs, participate in decision-making and develop appropriate services and facilities.

 They frequently act as a source of information and advice to individuals and communities about the services and programs available to them.
 These workers plan, develop and deliver a range of programs and services, including family support, resettlement programs for migrants and refugees, community and adult education, counselling services and programs for children.

 Attendance at evening meetings, and occasional weekend activities can be expected.
 Community work also requires extensive travel within local and regional communities and considerable personal contact with members of the community from all walks of life.

 Community workers may be need to be familiar with word processing and desktop publishing software as they may be required to write reports and submissions for funding.
 These tools will also be useful when developing programs and promoting them in their communities.

 To become a community worker you usually need to gain a qualification in community services, community development or social sciences.